verbb/formie/docs/guides/control-panel-admin/translating-forms-across-craft-sites.md

 **Form messages** — error, success, limit, and scheduling messages support per-site overrides.

-## Step 5 — Verify front-end rendering
+## Step 5 — Verify Front-End Rendering

 No extra template code is required.
 When you render for a site, Formie merges overrides automatically: